sondregronas/Rom-Detective/readme.txt

 # Rom Detective

-This is an INCOMPLETE version, there's no GUI here, and it probably won't run properly unless you build it manually from source.
+This build is still in an early stage, things are not super user-friendly and things might crash.

 Source: https://github.com/sondregronas/Rom-Detective